getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 #### `export`ing API Members

-The `export` keyword is either put in front of a declaration or expression, or used as an operator (of sorts) with a special list of bindings to export.
+The `export` keyword is either put in front of a declaration, or used as an operator (of sorts) with a special list of bindings to export.
 Consider:

 ```js
 export function foo() {